< Back to Oral History project: North Carolina BBQ

 No chairs, no tables, just a counter.
 Take your food and go.
 Its name is the stuff that could have been dreamed up by a Hollywood script department: Jack Cobb & Son Barbecue Place.
 It’s a joint where even the owner, Rudy Cobb, can’t pin down exactly how old the establishment is.
-Could be sixty years, might just be seventy.
+Could have been opened in the 1940s, might just have opened in the 1930s.

 Rudy Cobb is Son, inheritor of his father’s legacy.
 For a half-century, Jack Cobb constructed barrels for the tobacco industry.
 On Saturdays, Cobb, aided by Son, moved from making hogsheads to smoking whole hogs, selling the meat out of his car to his warehouse coworkers.